AkshayGadkari/SeleniumFramework/README.md

 # SeleniumFramework CBH

 This Framework is created as a part of Assignment For Web Automation.
+(This Framewoek needs improvements related to clean coding practices and coding standards)

 (Later can be enhanced to support mobile automation using Appium )